POSTED BY July 18, 2017 COMMENTS (12)ON

 “Supply creates its own demand” – a classic principle of economics.
 If you have money lying available in your bank account, you will find enough reasons for spending that money.

 Hence, if you think – “Let me first spend, if anything is left, I can always save/invest it at the end of the month” , it’s almost guaranteed that you will not find any money at the end (unless your income is very high compared to your expenses)

-I have devised something called “10% margin system”, which can truly transform the way you manage your cash flow.
-It’s one trick which will help you save more money each month.
+I have devised something called a “10% margin system”, which can truly transform the way you manage your cash flow.
+It’s one trick that will help you save more money each month.

 Under this system, you only keep your monthly expenses + 10% more in your bank account and invest everything else at the start of each month.
 Click here to read more on this 10% margin system.

-So if you invest in the start of this month, you will shop only limited to your needs, you will not over eat out side, and to a great extent you save on the unwanted expenses.
+So if you invest at the start of this month, you will shop only limited to your needs, you will not overeat outside, and to a great extent, you save on the unwanted expenses.